ThatMrBen/UnusualChessboard/CONTRIBUTING.md

 ### License

-By contributing to UnusualChessboard, you agree that your contributions will be licensed under the project's [Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License](https://creativecommons.org/licenses/by-nc-sa/4.0/) and attributed to flintcore Development Department | 燧石核心开发部门.
+By contributing to UnusualChessboard, you agree that your contributions will be licensed under the project's [Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License](https://creativecommons.org/licenses/by-nc-sa/4.0/) and attributed to *UnusualChessboard* Development Group | 《这个棋盘不一般》开发团队.

 ## 中文